Worryinglamb08/FivePD-Medical-Assistance/README.md

 ﻿# SaltyCallouts for FivePD

-SaltyCllouts for [FivePD](https://gtapolicemods.com/index.php?/fivepd/) is a collection of custom callouts for the FiveM modification "FivePD".
+SaltyCallouts for [FivePD](https://gtapolicemods.com/index.php?/fivepd/) is a collection of custom callouts for the FiveM modification "FivePD".

 ## Callouts